 Smith describes these years in a series of vivid images.
 I was reminded over and over again, from the opening pages of this glorious book, that Smith is first and foremost a poet.
 The Persian necklace that both treasure, the apartment with blood on the walls, the day that Mapplethorpe papers their bedroom in mylar, the decision they make regularly between buying art supplies and eating lunch.
 These moments glow in my memory like polished beads, both beautiful on their own and essential to the jewelry as a whole.
 One of my favorite images is that in those early years Smith and Mapplethorpe couldn’t afford two museum tickets, so often one of them would go through a museum and rush out to share it with the other, all, a tumble of bright stories and observations.

 Over the years Smith and Mapplethorpe move together and apart, in and out of romantic relationship, but their bond endures.
 Smith says, “Both of us had given ourselves to others.
 We vacillated and lost everyone, but we had found one another again.”
-Their essential union, one that springs from a place far beyond traditional relationship, continues to grow.
+Their essential union, one that springs from a place far beyond traditional relationship, continues to grow and is when intimacy accessories like this great rabbit vibrator can be used to enjoy tne relationship even more.
 When Mapplethorpe says to his spirit twin, “nobody sees like we do, Patti,” we begin to understand the source of their bond.

 As Smith and Mapplethorpe grow in both skill and renown as artists, they become enmeshed in New York’s creative community.
 Mapplethorpe begins to take his own photographs, as Smith had long urged him to do.
 And she becomes his favorite model.
 The book is filled with images, both personal photographs and examples of Mapplethorpe’s work.
 It is particularly powerful to see the visceral evidence of how Mapplethorpe saw Smith.
 She says, “he saw in me more than I could see in myself,” and describes that even now, looking back at his pictures of her, “I never me.
 I see us.”